rsdoiel/antenna/archives/2024/journalism_2024.44.md

 date: 2024-10-30, from: The Sundail (CSUN Student Newspaper)

-“Critical Race Theory, Ethnic Studies, and the Criminal Legal System: A Conversation on Justice with Black Public Defenders” is a panel that aims to expose students to issues of mass...
+With the election nearing, public defenders Ericka J. Wiley and George A. Turner Jr. led a panel discussion at CSUN on Oct.
+21, addressing issues of race in the criminal...

 <br>